 - The credit report may include information on how to correct errors.
 Follow the instructions that you get with the credit report to tell the credit-reporting agency about the mistake. - If additional information is needed to correct the error, the credit-reporting agency will tell you what to send.
 For example, the agency may ask for copies of cancelled checks or other payment information.
 If you have kept good records of this information, it will be much easier to show them where the mistake was made. - A phone call to the agency alerting it of the error often will take care of the problem.
 Realize that these agencies are very busty and it could take a while one the phone to get all the information that you need.
 Be patient. - You may also wish to explain the problem in a brief letter.
 The credit-reporting agency must investigate your complaint within 30 days and get back to you with the results.
-If the agency finds that the information in the credit report is inaccurate, the creditor must notify the other major credit-reporting agencies of the error so they can correct their information.
-If the credit-reporting agency does not find an error and you still believe your credit report is inaccurate, you can contact the creditor directly to try to straighten out the problem.
+If the agency finds that the information in the credit report is inaccurate, the creditor must notify the other major credit-reporting agency does not find an error and you still believe your credit report is inaccurate, you can contact the creditor directly to try to straighten out the problem.
 You also have the right to explain your side of the story on the credit report if the issue still remains unsolved.
 You may write up to 100 words to explain the situation.
 The statement will appear on your credit report.